You’ve been eating popcorn your whole life, enjoying it at movie theaters and carnivals, and having an always-present stash of kernels in your pantry.

 Mushroom Popcorn

 Mushroom popcorn is big, round, and puffy.
 It looks like a round mushroom with small speckles.
 Mushroom shaped-popcorn is stronger and sturdier than butterfly popcorn.
-Because of this, it’s normally used to make sweet popcorn.
+As a result, it’s normally used to make sweet popcorn.

 Mushroom popcorn is great for recreating gourmet popcorn flavors at home.
 You can experiment with chocolate, marshmallows, or try your hand at caramel corn.
 The big, round shape is perfect for holding heavier toppings.